caemor/epd-waveshare/README.md

 # EPD Driver

-This library contains a driver for E-Paper Modules from Waveshare (which are basically the same as the Dalian Good Display ones).
+This library contains a driver for E-Paper Modules mostly from Waveshare (which are basically the same as the Dalian Good Display ones).

 It uses the [embedded graphics](https://crates.io/crates/embedded-graphics) library for the optional graphics support.